Sometimes we all just want a little study distraction.

 It’s great for practicing reading and learning tech-related vocabulary.
 Perhaps if you’re learning Chinese for work, this may be a good resource to check out.
 The articles are fully in Chinese, without pinyin or translation, so it’s most suited for an intermediate to advanced learner.

-We hope these nine resources gives you some ideas of how you can hack Facebook for greater Chinese language learning!
+We hope these eight resources gives you some ideas of how you can hack Facebook for greater Chinese language learning!
 With the help of these resources and tips, you can have a ball and learn Chinese with Facebook.